semiviral/Convex/README.md

  For questions, or if I've missed anything, feel free to e-mail me at semiviral@gmail.com.

- I will be doing more comprehensive documentation at some point.
+ I will be doing more comprehensive documentation at some point (likely upon first full release).
 It may be a while, as the product currently changes often.